RohanNaidu14/Django-Project/ChatbotWebApp/EP1/EP1/README.md

-SQLServer is used as database. look in the database settings.
+SQLServer is used as database
+you can change it in DATABASES in settings.py